Gone, but not forgotten

 Bought a remake backglass from the US.
 Note the difference in colours.

-Restored it to playable condition, left the cabinet as is and sold it later on.
+Restored the game to playable condition, left the cabinet as is and sold it later on.